microsoft/mu_tiano_platforms/docs/src/tpm/tpm_arm_virt.md

 - `PcdTpmBaseAddress` = `0x40200000`
 - `PcdTpmMaxAddress` = `0x40204FFF` (5 localities × 0x1000)

-The Internal CRB is marked as `EfiACPIMemoryNVS` via a HOB in `ArmPlatformLibQemu.inf` so the OS can locate it through the ACPI TPM2 table.
+The Internal CRB is marked as `EfiACPIMemoryNVS` via a HOB in [ArmPlatformLibQemu.c](https://github.com/microsoft/mu_tiano_platforms/blob/main/Platforms/QemuArmVirtPkg/Library/ArmPlatformLibQemu/ArmPlatformLibQemu.c) so the OS can locate it through the ACPI TPM2 table.

 ## Architecture Overview